Zaki-1052/GPTPortal/README.md

 ## Structure

 - **portal.html**: The main HTML file for user interaction.
 It includes the chat interface layout, a message input area, an image upload and export button for history, voice chat functionality, a model selector, and it links to the `script.js` file.
 - **script.js**: Contains client-side logic for handling user inputs, sending messages and images to the server, and displaying marked responses in the chat interface.
-It also includes file selection for image uploads and a copy-to-clipboard function with support for exporting your current conversation history and changing models.
+It also includes file selection for uploads and a copy-to-clipboard function with support for exporting your current conversation history and changing models.
 Lastly, it handles voice conversations & text box formatting.
 - **server.js**: The server-side Node.js file using Express.js.
-It processes POST requests to `/message` and `/gemini`, interacts with the OpenAI GPT-4-Vision and Gemini APIs, along with Whisper and TTS, and manages CORS, Multer, basic authentication, and static file serving.
-Lastly, it handles conversation history and image generation, while hosting custom instructions.
+It processes POST requests to `/assistant` and interacts with the OpenAI Assistants API, along with Whisper and TTS, and manages CORS, Multer, basic authentication, and static file serving.
+Lastly, it handles Assistant and Thread management along with image generation, while hosting custom instructions.
-- **instructions.md** & **geminiMessage.txt**: The model's System and Custom Instructions, customized for optimal responses & contextual prompt enhancement.
+- **instructions.md**: The model's System and Custom Instructions, customized for optimal responses & contextual prompt enhancement.
 These can be modified by the user to include background profiles.
 - **.env**: The *Environment Variable* file for your *sensitive passwords*.
 Must be modeled after the `.env.example` template.
 - **chat.css**: The *stylesheet* for the portal's *look* and *formatting*.